top of page

 Each rehearsal will include high- level segments on healthy singing habits, advanced sight-reading, translation and proper pronunciation of foreign languages.
 We will explore the historical background of the composers and works, and there will be lots of singing.
 Repertoire will be advanced and WILL require effort and practice outside of rehearsals by the participants.

-2018-19 Inaugural Season
+Reflecting on our Inaugural Season

-Music of Jamestown – At Jamestown
+Music of Jamestown, At Jamestown

 Our first program